-Over the last decade there has been a growing realisation that in greater Wellington that continuing major road capacity increases are unlikely to address Wellington's transportation needs.
-This because major road construction, particularly in Wellington's constrained and difficult topography is very expensive and a comprehensive programme of construction is likely to be unaffordable.
+Over the last decade there has been a growing realisation that in the greater Wellington region that continuing major road capacity increases are unlikely to address Wellington's transportation needs.
+This is because major road construction, particularly in Wellington's constrained and difficult topography is very expensive and a comprehensive programme of construction is likely to be unaffordable.